-The Relay Team’s uniforms are a blank canvas.
+Relay’s daily attire is a blank canvas.
 All white, just waiting for your company or organization name or logo.
-They’ll be wearing these for 120 days through ten states.
+These shirts will be worn for 120 days through ten states.
 Their impact will be up close and personal with thousands of people, forging real connections.

-Like many great artists before, A House Unbuilt’s Victoria Bradford will work with her collaborators and partners to compile a book chronicling the Relay Team’s time on the River and more importantly capturing the data and narratives that they uncovered as they went.
+Like many artists and researchers before her, A House Unbuilt’s Victoria Bradford Styrbicki will work with her collaborators and partners to compile a book chronicling Relay’s time on the River and more importantly capturing the data and narratives that the project uncovered as it went.
 As a sponsor of Relay of Voices, you will of course be generously thanked in this publication which will persist for generations to come.

-Working with Public Relations firm Deveney Communications, the Relay Team will have a strategic style for daily posts to Instagram that capture specific experiences from the encounters that day.
-These posts will roll over to Facebook and Twitter content.
+Working with Public Relations firm DEVENEY, Relay will have a strategic style for daily posts to Instagram and Facebook that capture specific experiences from the interactions that day.
 Consistent hashtags will be used, such as #relayofvoices, #thegreatriverroad, etc., and communities will be encouraged to participate in the trending media by using the same hashtags as they post and repost.

 The Relay Blog

-Every fortnight (ten days), Relay leader Victoria Bradford will write a long-form blog post on relayofvoices.com.
+Every fortnight (ten days), Relay director Victoria Bradford Styrbicki will write a long-form blog post on relayofvoices.com.
 These posts will include photo, video, and audio media as well as links back to local points of interest and other relevant details.
-These posts will include the River vocabulary that the Relay Team is gathering from each town as hashtags, so that the blog will be a searchable archive for commonalities between river communities.
+These posts will include the River vocabulary that Relay is gathering from each town as hashtags, so that the blog will be a searchable archive for commonalities between river communities.

-Deveney Communications and Victoria Bradford are working together to develop a digital media kit that will be distributed starting in March to local media outlets, including television, radio, newspaper and magazines.
-Each media kit will be tailored to include a press release with local itineraries and details as well as photos, fact sheet, backgrounder, team info, and maps.
+DEVENEY and Victoria Bradford Styrbicki are working together to develop a digital media kit that will be distributed to local and national media outlets, including television, radio, newspaper and magazines.
+Victoria will work with each community to tailor the media kit to include a press release with local itineraries and details as well as photos, fact sheet, backgrounder, biographical info, and maps.
 This communications effort is meant to not only support the Relay project, but also generate a buzz around the lives and causes of people in river communities.

 Your Name on the Van

-The Relay Team is driving through ten states, across 2,400 miles of Middle America.
+Relay is driving through ten states, across 2,400 miles of Middle America.
 Put your name—personal, business, or organization—on the Relay van when you sponsor the project.

 Master of Ceremonies